Here are 10 Things to Do in Hvar, Croatia!

 How We Ended up in Hvar

 Unlike many other travellers we had met, we didn’t spend too much time in Hvar (the town).
 We know lots of people that took the ferry from Split but we had booked our place on the mainland.
 We ended up in Hvar almost by accident.
-See, we wanted to see the islands but, like many, had a hard time figuring out the infrequent ferry schedules in the off-season (it was March/April).
+We wanted to visit Hvar as a top thing to do in Croatia but had a hard time figuring out the infrequent ferry schedules in the off-season (it was March/April).

 We decided that to see the islands on a day trip, we would spend the money on a Croatian 5 Island Hopping Tour.
 We booked it through Get Your Guide, paid our own money, and had an AMAZING day seeing 5 islands.
 If you want to read about the whole day, see the photos, and watch the video we made, you can check out our post on the day we Island Hopped in Croatia!